shreevatsa/chaya/ARCHITECTURE.md

 3. Update file input accept attributes
 4. Add tests for new format

-#### Adding Viewer Functionality
+#### Adding New AI Engines
-1. Implement `src/viewer.ts` following annotator patterns
-2. Focus on read-only display of existing annotations
-3. Reuse coordinate conversion and rendering logic
+1. Implement `AIEngine` interface in new engine class
+2. Add engine-specific configuration and error handling
+3. Update orchestrator to support engine selection
-4. Add viewer-specific tests
+4. Add tests for new engine integration

+#### Adding New AI Features
+1. Extend `AIAnnotationRequest` interface for new capabilities
+2. Update orchestrator prompt handling and example generation
+3. Modify response parsing for new annotation types
+4. Add UI controls for new features

 ### Testing Strategy